jsiegenthaler/homebridge-eosstb/README.md

 * **profile**: The profile name to use to load the channel list for the device.
 Optional, defaults to the Shared Profile if not found.
 If using the Shared Profile, the device loads the first 90 channels found.
 Most cable providers offer many more than 90 channels: my provider has 483, of which I am entitled to 287.
 To ensure you have a useful channel list on your iOS device, create a profile on your set-top box, and enter the profile name in the config.
 The channels will then be loaded from the profile.
 If your profile is changed to the set/top box, the changes will be pushed to HomeKit.

 * **maxChannels**: The maximum number of channels to load.
 Optional, defaults to 50 if not found, and is hard limited to 90.
-The more channels configured, the longer the startup time after a Homebridge reboot.
+The more channels configured, the longer the start-up time after a Homebridge reboot.
 Note: re-pairing the accessory in the Home app might be needed after changing maxChannels.

 * **showChannelNumbers**: Shows or hides the channel numbers in the channel selector in HomeKit.
 Values: true or false (default).
 If channel numbers are displayed, there is less room for the channel name.
 Optional, defaults to false.